IMYangJinheng/DM-BA-TGNO/README.md

 ![Result_3](asset/Fig7.png)

 ## 📧 Contact
-Since our paper is currently under review, the detailed code and dataset will be uploaded after the paper is accepted.
-If you need the code and dataset recently, please contact us: Jinheng Yang: 124101022118@njust.edu.cn
+Owing to the large size of the dataset and associated simulation cases, they are not included with the current submission.
+The detailed code and dataset will be made publicly available after the paper is accepted.
+During the review process, they are available from the corresponding author upon reasonable request.
+Please contact Jinheng Yang at 124101022118@njust.edu.cn.